Multiplayer Bandit Learning, from Competition to Cooperation: Long Term Behavior

 For every $\lambda < -1$, there are perfect Bayesian equilibria where the players do not settle on the same arm in the long term (for some choice of $\mu$ and $\beta$), and where a player oscillates infinitely often between the arms.

-\begin{proposition}[Perfect equilibria where competing players do not converge, $\lambda < -1$] Suppose Alice and Bob are competing in a one-armed bandit problem with discount factor $\beta$, where the left arm has success probability $p$ and the right arm has prior distribution $\mu$ which is a point mass at $m > p$.
-For every $\lambda < -1$, if the discount factor satisfies $\beta^2 \cdot |\lambda| > 1$, then there is a perfect Bayesian equilibrium in which Bob visits both arms infinitely often whenever. \end{proposition} Note in this case there is no uncertainty since both arms are known, so perfect Bayesian equilibria coincide with subgame perfect equilibria. \begin{proof}[Proof of Proposition \ref{prop:nash_oscillating_competing}] Suppose Alice fixes a trajectory $\tau$ for Bob that requires him to play right in rounds $0, k, 2k, 3k, \ldots$, and to play left in all other rounds.
+\begin{proposition}[Perfect equilibria where competing players do not converge, $\lambda < -1$] Suppose Alice and Bob are playing a one-armed bandit problem with discount factor $\beta$, where the left arm has success probability $p$ and the right arm has prior distribution $\mu$ which is a point mass at $m > p$.
+For every $\lambda < -1$, if the discount factor satisfies $\beta^2 \cdot |\lambda| > 1$, then there is a perfect Bayesian equilibrium in which Bob visits both arms infinitely often. \end{proposition} Note in this case there is no uncertainty since both arms are known, so perfect Bayesian equilibria coincide with subgame perfect equilibria.\\

+\begin{proof}[Proof of Proposition \ref{prop:nash_oscillating_competing}] Suppose Alice fixes a trajectory $\tau$ for Bob that requires him to play right in rounds $0, k, 2k, 3k, \ldots$, and to play left in all other rounds.
 Let $S_A$ be the Alice strategy of playing left as long as Bob follows trajectory $\tau$, while if Bob ever deviates from $\tau$ in some round $s$, then $S_A$ switches to playing right forever from round $s+1$ onwards.
 Let $S_B$ be the Bob strategy of following trajectory $\tau$, unless Alice ever deviates from playing left in some round $s$; in that case, $S_B$ switches to playing right forever from round $s+1$ onwards.
 Whenever the players find themselves off the main line given by this prescription, they just play right forever.

 We claim that $(S_A, S_B)$ represent a subgame perfect equilibrium.
 The expected total rewards of the players under $(S_A, S_B)$ on the main line of play are:

 Then the expected utilities are:

 To check the equilibrium property, it will suffice to compare the utility each player $i$ gets when following $S_i$ with the utility obtained when deviating to playing left forever or to playing right forever.
 Note the response of the other player to any deviation is to switch to playing right forever, thus if there is an improving deviation $S_i'$ for player $i$, then there is an improving deviation $S_i''$ in which $i$ plays a fixed arm forever.
 Moreover, since the right arm is always better, that deviation will be to play right forever.